 Best Stainless Steel: Garcima 16-inch Stainless Steel Paella Pan

 “Stainless steel paella pans are the ones that are used in high-end restaurants in Spain,” says Chef Oscar Cabezas of Telefèric Barcelona.
-"Among the advantages of using this type of material, there is prevention against rust, good conductivity, and minimal toxicity."
+"Among the advantages of using this type of material, there is prevention against rust, good conductivity."

 Quality stainless steel paella pans like this one are made of 18/10 or 18/8 stainless steel, giving it the ultimate resistance to corrosion.
 That means you don’t have to season it before use, making it easy to maintain.
 Unlike enameled pans, you don’t have to worry about chipping, but the thermal conductivity of a stainless steel pan is about a third of a carbon steel pan.